openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

 * `EXEC(...)` - Transform using the OS-level script.
 * `REGEX(...)` - Transform using the supplied Regular Expression and use Capture markers `(` and `)` around the value to be extracted.
 * `XPATH(...)` - Transform using the supplied XPath Expression.

+More reading on these is available in the openHAB Wiki.

 ## Item Commands (Reacting)